Litter, street cleaning and fly tipping

-Fly-tipping is a criminal offence which carriers a maximum penalty of up to £50,000 or 12 months in prison.
-Anyone caught fly-tipping in Stockton-on-Tees could also soon face an on-the spot penalty of £400.
-Any resident who fails to correctly dispose of waste can also face a fixed penalty notice or even prosecution if the waste is subsequently fly-tipped.
-More information on fly-tipping and its effects can be found by visiting the Gov.uk website.
+Fly-tipping is a criminal offence which carries a maximum penalty of up to £50,000 or 12 months in prison.
+Anyone caught fly-tipping in Stockton-on-Tees could also face an on-the spot penalty of £400.
+Any resident who fails to correctly dispose of waste may face a fixed penalty notice or even prosecution if the waste is then fly-tipped.

 If you see anyone illegally disposing of waste from their cars, you can report this by emailing Civic.Enforcement@stockton.gov.uk

 To report items which pose a risk to public safety and require immediate attention, call our Care for Your Area Team on 01642 391959.

 Outside of these hours, including Bank Holidays, contact our Civic Enforcement Service on 01642 528989.

 If you find a discarded needle or syringe in a public place, don't touch it and contact us straight away on 01642 391959 or complete the online reporting form.
 Please give us as much detail as possible about the location.

 Our Street Cleansing service will safely and hygienically dispose of it, using a sharps box and protective clothing.